When to bring your own wallet

 How CPN works with your wallet

 Regardless of which wallet option you choose, you interact with the same CPN APIs.
 Payment creation, settlement, and reporting work identically; only the custody and signing layer differs.
-If you use Transactions V1, your wallet also manages nonce selection; V2 returns a complete unsigned payload.
+Transactions V2 returns a complete unsigned payload, including nonce values.
 The interaction between CPN and your wallet follows this pattern:- You call the CPN Create Transaction endpoint to prepare unsigned transaction data for a payment.

 - CPN returns unsigned transaction data (the payload your wallet needs to sign).